-The regulations provide that employers must track sexual harassment training for each supervisor using the individual tracking Method, the training Year Method, or a combination of both.
+The regulations provide that employers must track sexual harassment training for each supervisor using the Individual Tracking Method, the Training Year Tracking Method, or a combination of both.

-Individual tracking method - Under this method, an employer can track training for each supervisor measured two years from the date of the completion of the last training for that individual.
-E.g. doug receives training on January 15, 2005. doug must be retrained no later than January 15, 2007.
+Individual Tracking Method - Under this method, an employer can track training for each supervisor measured two years from the date of the completion of the last training for that individual.
+E.g. Doug receives training on January 15, 2017.
+Doug must be retrained no later than January 15, 2019.